 After the manuscript has been accepted: only in exceptional circumstances will the Editor consider the addition, deletion, or rearrangement of authors.
-To carry out this nates correction of the online publication, there will be a charge of $ 50 USD.
+To carry out this nates correction of the online publication, there will be a charge of USD 50.

-If the manuscript has already been published online, any requests approved by the Editor will result in a corrigendum, which will imply the payment of a new APC, since it is a new document to be published online.
+If the manuscript has already been published online, any requests approved by the Editor will result in an Erratum, implying the payment of an APC (with current value) since it is a new document to be published online.